-- 1 From a Radar screen or the Radar overlay, select Menu > Gain. - 2 Condition test.
-Home Screen not corrected. - 3 Select an available option: - · Select Auto.
+- 1 From a Radar screen or the Radar overlay, select Menu > Radar Menu > Gain.

+- 2 Select an available option:

+- · Select Auto.

 The chartplotter sets the gain automatically once, based on average conditions, the range of the radar signal, and the selected radar mode.
 The chartplotter does not adjust the gain automatically in response to changing conditions.